Which AOW pension rate applies in your situation?

 • that situation does not change

-You and your partner are also regarded as ‘separated’ if one of you has made an application to the court for divorce.
+You and your partner are also regarded as separated if one of you has submitted a divorce petition to a court.

 We will assess your situation

-• you have stopped living together in the same house permanently
+• you have permanently stopped living together at the same address

-• you still contact each other, and if so, how often and for what purpose
+• you are still in contact with each other and, if so, how often and for what purpose

 • you have separate finances